Synix4Life/Synix4Life/README.md

 # 💯 Welcome to my profile:
 - Computer Science Student at TU Darmstadt ⚡<br>
-- Using Linux Mint Cinnamon (and in VM's: Kali Linux and Windows 10) 🍀<br>
+- Using Linux Mint Cinnamon (and others in VMs) 🍀<br>
 - Coding for fun and for university 📜<br>
-- Student Assistant for the module "Rechnerorganisation" 🔥
+- Student Assistant for the module "Introduction to Programming" 🔥
-- Speaking German 🇩🇪 , English (~C1) 🇺🇸 , knowing a bit of Russian 🇷🇺
+- Speaking German (native language) 🇩🇪 , English (~C1) 🇺🇸, nowing some bits about other languages
-- Casually enjoying gaming (GD, RL, SWB2) and speedcubing (visit https://www.worldcubeassociation.org/persons/2019LANG04 )😂
+- Casually enjoying gaming (GD, RL) and speedcubing (visit https://www.worldcubeassociation.org/persons/2019LANG04 )😂
+- Car enthusiast 🚗

 ---